When will the WSLCB open the application window for new cannabis retail or producer licenses?

 Yes, but the business must first apply and receive approval to use these funds.
 The business cannot accept any funds from a financier until you have received approval from your assigned investigator.
 All financiers must be a resident of the United States.

-Yes, licensed marijuana producers and/or processors may submit a business license application through Department of Revenue’s Business Licensing Services to change locations.
+Yes, licensed cannabis producers and/or processors may submit a business license application through Department of Revenue’s Business Licensing Services to change locations.
 However, your currently licensed location must maintain all requirements outlined in the Washington Administrative Code, to include the security requirements contained in WAC 314-55-083, until after your new location passes Final Inspection and the change of location application receives approval from the Board.

 When can I register my Co-op?